Iron-E/nvim-highlite/README.md

 ## How do I use it?

-The process is divided in four steps:
+The process is divided in five steps:

+1. rename `colors/rnb.erb` to `colors/name_of_your_colorscheme.erb`,
-1. start by editing your colorscheme's information,
+2. start by editing your colorscheme's information,
-2. define your colors,
+3. define your colors,
-3. define your highlight groups and links,
+4. define your highlight groups and links,
-4. and generate your colorscheme.
+5. and generate your colorscheme.

-Each step is thoroughly described in the colorscheme template: `src/rnb.erb`.
+Each step is thoroughly described in the colorscheme template: `colors/rnb.erb`.

 ## TODO